lazaratan/lazaratan.github.io/_pages/about.md

 ---

 # The <span class="lab-name-accent">AI × Biosystems</span> Lab
-## Atanackovic Lab

-Welcome to the **<span class="lab-name-accent">Atanackovic</span> Lab** at the University of Toronto!
+Welcome to the **<span class="lab-name-accent">Atanackovic</span> Lab**!
 We are a research group focused on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data, with a particular emphasis on cellular and molecular biology.

 Our research spans generative modeling (flows and diffusion), deep learning, causality, single-cell biology, and protein & molecule analysis.
 We combine theoretical advances with practical applications to push the boundaries of what's possible in computational biology and AI.